Azure/azure-iiot-opc-vault-service/docs/howto-deploy-services.md

 ```
 In case you run into issues please follow the steps [below](#Troubleshooting-deployment-failures).

-6. Give the web app and the web service a few minutes to start up for the first time.
+8. Open your favorite browser and open the application page: `https://myResourceGroup-app.azurewebsites.net`
-10. Open your favorite browser and open the application page: `https://myResourceGroup-app.azurewebsites.net`
+8. Give the web app and the web service a few minutes to warm up after deployment.
 11. To take a look at the Swagger Api open: `https://myResourceGroup-service.azurewebsites.net`
 13. To start a local GDS server with dotnet start `.\myResourceGroup-gds.cmd` or with docker start `.\myResourceGroup-dockergds.cmd`.